Skip to main content Link Search Menu Expand Document (external link)

 • Apply Boolean algebra properties to manipulate and simplify Boolean expressions.

-• Explore various Boolean algebra rules and their applications in reducing logic complexity.
+• Identify various Boolean algebra rules and their applications in reducing logic complexity.

-• Recognize NAND and NOR gates as universal gates capable of implementing any Boolean function.
+• Explain how NAND and NOR gates as considered as universal gates capable of implementing any Boolean function.

-• Learn to construct basic logic functions using only NAND or NOR gates.
+• Practice how to construct basic logic functions using only NAND or NOR gates.

 • Examine the functionality and application of multiplexers and demultiplexers in digital circuits.

-• Learn how multiplexers can implement any Boolean function by selecting among multiple inputs.
+• Illustrate how multiplexers can implement any Boolean function by selecting among multiple inputs.

-8. Investigate the Use of ROMs for Hardcoding Logic:
+8. Explain the Use of ROMs for Hardcoding Logic:

-• Explore the use of Read-Only Memories (ROMs) to permanently encode specific logic functions.
+• Explain the use of Read-Only Memories (ROMs) to permanently encode specific logic functions.

-• Understand the physical layout and logic implications of using ROMs in digital circuit design.
+• Justify the implications of using ROMs in digital circuit design.

 These objectives are designed to provide students with a thorough understanding of how combinational logic devices are conceptualized, designed, and implemented in digital electronics, fostering a foundation for more complex system designs.